 - Thirteen months of bereavement support from Hospice of the Red River Valley for family members and friends following the death of their loved one.

-- Education for nursing home staff, residents and families about the resident’s condition, symptoms, medications and how to best care for a resident’s medical needs during this phase of the illness.
+- Education that focuses on the patient’s condition, symptoms, medications and how to best care for a patient’s medical needs during this phase of the illness.

 - Supplies and medications for the terminal illness and related conditions.

 - Coordination of the resident’s care and medications across all of the medical providers, including the resident’s own doctors, hospice doctors, hospice nurses, hospice aides and facility staff.